Lyh594799773/image-afterscanner/README.md

 # Image-AfterScanner
-Convert photo images to scanned images, and create a pdf documents from those images
+Convert photo images to scanned images, and create a pdf document from those images

 This app is written in Python, so I welcome all beginners to make positive pull requests!